illuminaresolutions/simple-wordpress/README.md

 1. Clone this repository
 2. Deploy to Coolify
-3. Access your WordPress site
+3. Access your WordPress site for the famous five-minute install

 ## Development